vellankikoti/testcontainers-db-message-brokers/database_testing/mongodb_example/01_basic_guests/README.md

 ## Overview

-The test simulates a simple hotel guest management system.
-It creates a `guests` collection, inserts sample data, and performs the following operations:
+The test simulates a general-purpose document storage scenario.
+It creates a `users` collection, inserts sample data, and performs the following operations:

-1. **Insert**: Add guest records to the database.
+1. **Insert**: Add user records to the database.
-2. **Select**: Retrieve and count the number of guests.
+2. **Select**: Retrieve and count the number of users.
-3. **Update**: Modify a guest's phone number.
+3. **Update**: Modify a user's email address.
-4. **Delete**: Remove a guest record.
+4. **Delete**: Remove a user record.

 The test ensures that all operations are performed correctly and validates the results using assertions.